FWU-DE/fwu-kc-extensions/hmac-mapper/README.md

 # HMAC pairwise mappers with static sectorIdentifier

-There are two mappers available for pseudonymizing OIDC token claims with HMAC.
+1. There are two mappers available for pseudonymizing OIDC token claims with HMAC.
+2. Also endpoints have been added for pseudonymization related requests

 # HMAC Pairwise subject with static sectorIdentifier